DwitikaDiah/Data_Science_Professional_Certificate_-_IBM/Course_3_Data_Science_Methodology/Module 4/Final Assignment.md

 Analysis of the ways an effective email spam detection.

 **Which topic did you choose to apply the data science methodology to?
-(2 points)** I chose email for pesonal, business, etc as my topic and my problem daily that many people as the same problem too with applying the data science methodology.
+(2 points)** I chose email for personal, business, etc as my topic and my problem daily that many people as the same problem too with applying the data science methodology.

 **Next, you will play the role of the client and the data scientist**